 This type of treatment for personality disorders can occur in individual sessions as well as group therapy.
 A variety of styles are available to meet the individual needs of the patient.
 Many people will also receive social skills training, a key area of focus in the success of this condition.

-Other treatments available at the Florida House Experience include deep brain stimulation therapy, computerized cognitive brain training and electrical nerve stimulation therapy, among others.
+Other treatments available at FHE Health include deep brain stimulation therapy, computerized cognitive brain training and electrical nerve stimulation therapy, among others.

 Living with a Personality Disorder — Long-Term Recovery